01 of 07

 Also known as: Mistakenly, as a pineapple palm.

 Frond Type: Palmate

-How to ID it: A strikingly beautiful palm tree that is makes a statement It has a wide trunk lined with diamond patterns and a dense crown of arching fronds
+How to ID it: A strikingly beautiful palm tree that makes a statement, it has a wide trunk lined with diamond patterns and a dense crown of arching fronds

 Landscape uses: Canary Island palms are highly desirable among landscapers and tree nurseries because they are often used for luxury residential and commercial properties.

 Height: A very slow grower, takes decades to reach 60 feet.

 Native to: The Canary Islands.
 In New Zealand, it is considered invasive.
 This palm is considered naturalized in Spain, Italy, Australia, Bermuda and the Unites States, including Florida, Arizona, Southern Nevada, California, and Alabama.Continue to 4 of 7 below.

 04 of 07

 Chinese Fan Palm